Retrieval-augmented generation: Language model

 By redesigning the language model with the retriever in mind, a 25-time smaller network can get comparable perplexity as its much larger counterparts.
 Because it is trained from scratch, this method (Retro) incurs the high cost of training runs that the original RAG scheme avoided.
 The hypothesis is that by giving domain knowledge during training, Retro needs less focus on the domain and can devote its smaller weight resources only to language semantics.
 The redesigned language model is shown here.

 It has been reported that Retro is not reproducible, so modifications were made to make it so.
 The more reproducible version is called Retro++ and includes in-context RAG.

 Chunking

 Chunking involves various strategies for breaking up the data into vectors so the retriever can find details in it.

-Three types of chunking strategies are: